trabdlkarim/trabdlkarim.github.io/resources/contributing.md

 The following is a set of guidelines for contributing to TAK projects and its packages, which are hosted in the [@trabdlkarim repos](https://github.com/trabdlkarim){:target="_blank"} on GitHub.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a [feedback]({{ site.url}}{% link issues/feedback.md %}).

+This guide covers ways in which you can become a part of the ongoing development of TAK Projects.

 ---

 ## Contents